SimpleFinance/simplespec/README.md

 stack.must(be(empty))
 ```

-Simplespec includes the following matchers by default, but you're encouraged to
+simplespec includes the following matchers by default, but you're encouraged to
 write your own:

 * `x.must(equal(y))`: Asserts `x == y`.